Khabib Nurmagomedov Supports Banning Dagestan Nightlife Following MMA Fighter’s Involvement In Club Shooting

 — RT Sport (@RTSportNews) November 19, 2018

 Machaev is currently recuperating from his injuries at a local trauma center.
-As RT notes in its coverage of the incident, the 26-year-old Sambo fighter’s involvement in the murder hits especially close to home for Khabib, as he too was once trained by the UFC star’s father Abdulmanap.
+As RT notes in its coverage of the incident, the 26-year-old Sambo fighter’s involvement in the murder hits especially close to home for Khabib, as he, too, was once trained by the UFC star’s father Abdulmanap.
 In fact, in 2012, Machaev was named the best student in his father’s gym.
 Coincidentally, he shared the honors that year with Haskil Yakubov’s brother Magomed, who authorities believe to be the third suspect in the shooting

-Khabib is one of several voices in Dagestan’s prize fighting community to have spoken out in the aftermath of the tragedy.
+Khabib is one of several voices in Dagestan’s prizefighting community to have spoken out in the aftermath of the tragedy.
 Crime Russia quotes Olympic wrestling champion Abdulrashid Sadulaev as saying, “In these places, tragedies occur too often.
 There is nothing here except harm.”
 He called on “social activists and the people of Dagestan” to step up and demand that action be taken to deal with establishments like Best.

 Khabib’s plea was similar to Sadulaev’s.
-In spite of whatever relationship he may have had with Machaev or the Yakubov brothers, he’d go on to repost Iraziev’s vlog on the dangers of such “dirty businesses” with a caption that read: “I fully support Eldar Iraziev.
+In spite of whatever relationship he may have had with Machaev or the Yakubov brothers, he’d go on to repost Iraziev’s vlog on the dangers of such “dirty businesses” with a caption that read, “I fully support Eldar Iraziev.
 A question to my fellow Dagestanis: what benefit do these night clubs bring to our society?”